carlosandrade25/INDE-577-Carlos-Andrade/README.md

 This curse provides the mathematical concepts, tools, and logic to implement programs capable of learning and extracting key information from data.
 It covers a large number of techniques, from the simplest and most commonly algorithms, such as K-Nearest Neighbors and Linear Regression, to some of the Deep Learning techniques.

 The following are the algorithms that have been developed and posted on this Github:

+### Initial Analysis
 - Gradient descent
+- Data pre-processing and PCA Analysis
+-
 ### Supervised Learning:
 - The K-Nearest Neighbors
 - Linear Regression
 - Perceptron
 - Logistic Regression
-- Multilayer Perceptron
-- Decision Trees
+- Decision Trees and Random Forest
-- Neural Nets I and Gradient Descent
+- Neural Networks
-- Ensemble Learning & Random Forest

 ### Unsupervised Learning
-  The K-Means Clustering
+- The K-Means Clustering

 # Data base